 To help you deal with the shrinking carry on luggage probability, here are organizing carry on bag tips:

 As always, roll any extra clothes you plan on carrying with you.
 First, flatten the clothes, even the socks, on top of one another and then roll them starting from one side to the other.
-This will help minimize the space needed for items that must likely will not be used on the plane.
-Then, place them in a Space Compressible Bag BRS-9212ZG Vacuum-Seal Travel Roll Bags, Set of 4 as I mentioned in a earlier post.
+This will help minimize the space needed for items that most likely will not be used on the plane.
+Then, place them in a Space Bag Compressible bag as I mentioned in an earlier post.

 Reduce your electronics to one or two devices.
 Have your phone and another device, like a tablet or laptop in your carry on bag.

-If you have kids traveling with you and they have their own seat, have them carry a carry on backpack.
-At age 5, we started having our kids carry their own bag.
+If you have kids traveling with you and they have their own seat, have them carry their own carry on backpack.
+At age 5, we started having our kids carry their own bags.
 The bag was smaller, lighter and didn’t hold much but it helped them be more independent and allowed us to have more space in our bag.
-Note: Have them put the back pack on and walk around with it before your trip to help them get use to the weight.
-Here is a cute one I found on Amazon.com.
+Note: Have them put the backpack on and walk around with it before your trip to help them get used to the weight.
+Here are cute ones I found on Amazon.com.
 If you want to buy it, click on the image below.

 Fill the front pockets of your carry on with items you plan on pulling out during flight.
 Items that you can place in these outside pockets are pens, paper, notepads, gum, water bottle, cellphone, etc… Note: Only place items in the outside packet if the pocket has a zipper.